mend/renovate-ce-ee/docs/job-logs-apis.md

 The list below describes the available Job Logs APIs.
 Follow the links on the API names for full details.

-- [List jobs for a Repo](#list-jobs-for-a-repo) ← Lists all known Job Logs for a given repo
+- [List Jobs by Repo](#list-jobs-by-repo) ← Lists all jobs for a given repo
-- [Get latest Job Log](#get-latest-job-log) ← Get the contents of the latest Job Log for a given repo
-- [Get Repo Job Log by JobID](#get-repo-job-log-by-jobid) ← Get the contents of a specific Job Log from a given repo
+- [Get Job Logs by Repo](#get-job-logs-by-repo) ← Fetch job logs for a given repo (latest, or by JobID)
-- [Get Job Log by JobID](#get-job-log-by-jobid) ← Get the contents of a specific Job Log
+- [Get Job Logs by JobID](#get-job-logs-by-jobid) ← Fetch job logs by Job ID

 ## Enable Job Logs APIs

 Job Logs APIs are enabled with Renovate Admin APIs, which is off by default.

-The API can be enabled by setting the `MEND_RNV_ADMIN_API_ENABLED` environment variable to `true`.
+The APIs can be enabled by setting the `MEND_RNV_ADMIN_API_ENABLED` environment variable to `true`.
 You must also configure an API secret by setting the `MEND_RNV_SERVER_API_SECRET` variable.

 Authentication is done via HTTP Auth, using the API secret as the password.
-For example if the secret is `renovateapi` then you would authenticate with:
+For example if the secret is `renovateapi` then you would authenticate by adding the following request header:

 ```
   Authorization: renovateapi